LeoNjampa/udemy-git-demo/README.md

 Modified file

-I hope this will not cause issues :)
+I hope this will not cause issues.

+Try out stashing